Hashdex Staking

 Close question

-Staking and lending both involve using crypto assets to earn yields, but staking is a crypto native concept, while lending is a familiar concept in traditional finance.
-Staking is the process of holding and locking up crypto assets to support the operation of a blockchain network.
-In return, stakers earn rewards in the form of additional tokens.
-Lending is where users agree to loan their crypto assets in order to provide liquidity to borrowers.
-In return, lenders earn interest payments to compensate for giving up the use of their assets for a period of time, as well as for the risk that they might not get paid back.
+Both staking and lending use crypto assets to earn returns, but staking is a concept native to the crypto markets, while lending is common in traditional finance.
+These two mechanisms also differ in their potential risks.
+The staking process involves locking crypto assets to support a blockchain network operation.
+Stakers receive rewards in the form of tokens for this service.
+On the other hand, lending is the process where users lend their crypto assets to provide liquidity to the network.
+In return, lenders receive interest payments to compensate for the use of their assets for a certain period, as well as for the risk of default.

 Expand question